 It also takes more capital to buy and repair a more expensive house.
-If I have a profit potential of $25,000 on a $100,000 fix and flip, I want a profit potential of $50,000 on a $200,000 house.
+I want to make at least $25,000 if I am flipping a $100,000 house.
+If I am flipping a $200,000 house, I will want to make at least $35,000 because I have more money tied up.
 Since I am buying a more expensive house at $200,000 and I am using more cash for down payments and repairs and I will not be able to buy as many properties.
 Since I am buying fewer properties, I want to make sure that the houses I am buying will make more money.
 Here is a great article with information on financing fix and flips.

 How much money have I made fix and flipping houses?